powerticmkt/mautic-youtube-logger/README.md

 -`height`: Height in pixels of Youtube Player

-So you can use this shortcode this way:
+So you can use this shortcode:

 `[mautic_youtube videoId="NpEaa2P7qZI" mauticUrl="https://mkt.powertic.com"]`